The Filler

 Frida Sohat (b.
 1929) was a prisoner at the Vilna Ghetto, Klooga (Estonia) and Stutthof (Poland) concentration camps.
 She moved to Israel in 1957, wishing to meet her father who had survived World War II as well.

-Joshua Zak (b.
-1929) has settled in Haifa after leaving Vilnius, becoming a Professor of physics at Technion – the Israel Institute of Technology.
+Joshua Zak (1929–2024) has settled in Haifa after leaving Vilnius, becoming a Professor of physics at Technion – the Israel Institute of Technology.
 In 1989 he discovered the Zak Phase Z(k), for which he was awarded a prestigious Wigner Medal in 2014.

 Sore Voloshin (1928–2020) is the sole survivor from the family of over 50 relatives who lived in Vilnius.
 She was a cousin to Yitskhok Rudashevski, young author of the Vilna Ghetto Diary, who was killed in Paneriai.